lolsZz/content-optimiser/README.md

   - `pygments`: For better code detection and language identification
   - `beautifulsoup4`: For better HTML cleaning in Markdown mode
   - `mail-parser`: For structured parsing of email content
+  - `pandas`: For Parquet export of training data
+  - `datasets`: For Hugging Face dataset export

 ### Basic Installation